asifhg/CGold/docs/tutorials/control-structures.rst

 Fix
 ~~~

-To avoid such issues you should use CMake 3.1 and ``CMP0054`` policy:
+To avoid such issues you should use CMake 3.1 and the ``CMP0054`` policy:

 .. literalinclude:: /examples/control-structures/cmp0054-fix/CMakeLists.txt
   :language: cmake